simonmichael/hledger/site/index.md

 <a href="images/hledger-lib-api.png" class="highslide" onclick="return hs.expand(this)"><img src="images/hledger-lib-api.png" title="Part of hledger-lib's haddock api documentation" /></a>

-hledger is written in Haskell, a modern and highly-regarded programming language which contributes to hledger's robustness, performance and long-term maintainability.
+hledger is written in Haskell, a modern, highly-regarded programming language which contributes to hledger's robustness, performance and long-term maintainability.
 Most functionality is exposed as reusable Haskell